 Based in South Wales, I am a portrait and figure painter, and artist in residence with the international dance company Ballet Cymru.
 My work is held in private collections across the UK and internationally, and is represented in the permanent collection of the Museum of Modern Art Cymru.
-I am represented by Ffin y Parc Gallery, on the edge of Snowdonia, Conwy.
+I am represented by Ffin y Parc Gallery, Llandudno, and Celf Gallery, Cardiff.

 Originally from Dartmoor in southwest England, I studied painting at St Martin’s School of Art, London, where I was particularly inspired by working from life, and by paintings and sculpture in the Courtauld Gallery, the British Museum, and other great collections in the city.